 Logo Recreation and Branding Guide

 This branding project focused on refreshing the visual identity of Mill Street Florist, a long-standing local business.
 The primary goal was to design an updated logo supported by a cohesive system of fonts, colours, and patterns.
-All design work was created in Adobe Illustrator and assembled into a full brand booklet in Adobe InDesign.

 The process began with researching florist branding trends and sketching initial concepts.
 Wanting something more distinctive, I drew inspiration from the shop itself—a house-like building that has been part of the community for over 50 years.
 Incorporating this structure into the logo helped capture the florist’s history and charm.